Deep Inspection

 + Storage targets:

-In this example, the chunk files belonging to /mnt/beegfs/file are striped across the targets 1 and 2, which are located on storage node 1 and 2.
-Assuming the target data directories are put under /beegfs/storage on each node, the chunk files are located at /beegfs/storage/chunks/u0/0/r/root/0-5EC39809-1.
+In this example, the chunk files belonging to /mnt/beegfs/file are striped across the targets 101 and 201 which are located on storage node 1 and 2.
+Assuming the target data directories are put under /beegfs/storage on each node, the chunk files are located at /beegfs/storage/chunks/u0/0/r/root/1-6705972F-1.

 Find the metadata file of file or directory

-This can be achieved by querying the file or directory with beegfs-ctl --getentryinfo --verbose.
+This can be achieved by querying the file or directory with beegfs entry info --verbose --retro.
 The command will print out (among other information) the metadata node where the files metadata is located as well as the relative path to the directory where its inode is stored.

 Note

 Normally inodes are found under inodes/ and dentries under dentries/.
-If the file or directory is meta mirrored, you need to look under buddymir/inodes respectively buddymir/dentries.
+If the metadata for the file or directory is mirrored, these are at buddymir/inodes and buddymir/dentries instead.

 Example: Query a directory